pillmuncher/hornet/README.md

 util.py contains some helper functions.

 Beware: the code still needs some serious massaging.
+In fact, it is hideously complicated in some places.
+By that I mean expression.py, which I intend to replace with something sane in the near future.
+Stay tuned.

+Also, there are insufficient tests and no comments.